albert9f/TFT-sleep-tracker/END_USER_README.md

 **Where is my data stored?**
 - **Locally on your PC**: All detailed activity logs are stored in CSV files at `%ProgramData%\TFTSleepTracker\data`
+- **Hourly Sync**: The app automatically sends completed sleep data to Discord every hour
+- **Complete Data Only**: Only fully completed days are sent (excludes today's incomplete session)
-- **Discord Bot (Optional)**: Only your daily total (e.g., "480 minutes of sleep") is sent to the bot, along with a date and anonymous device ID
+- **Discord Bot**: Your daily total sleep minutes are sent with a date and anonymous device ID
-- **Never in the cloud**: We don't store your data on external servers (except via the optional Discord bot)
+- **Never in the cloud**: Your raw activity data stays local; only daily summaries are shared via Discord

 ## 💾 Installation